Frequently Asked Questions ??

 Night Minimum Player Requirements - All Year Around.
 Answer: A Minimum of 10 Entry paying Players is Required.
 Reservations Always Required

 11. How many players does it take for a reservation?
-Answer: Minimum of 6 players required for a reservation if no one else is playing here.
+Answer: On Season Minimum of 6 players required for a reservation if no one else is playing here.
+Off Season or thru the week Minimum of 10 players required for a reservation if no one else is playing here.
 Reason: Our Bush fields are quite large (some up to 20 acres).
 Any less than 6 and you would spend most of your time looking for your opponnents.

 12. Can I have a reservation with less than 6 players?
 Answer: Yes, You would be doing what is called a walkon.
 Call ahead for walkon availability and times.
 Weekends are Always Best for Walkons - When the kids are still in school.
 Reason: BushBall Paintball is definitely a game where the more people the more fun.

 13. Do I really need to call ahead for Walkons?
 Answer: Yes you should call ahead first.
 Reason: eg. There is no point showing up at 9am if the 1st walkon group is not starting until 11am.
 You would be waiting 2 hours for players to show up.
 We are also Equipment Limited - If you have your own equipment Entry & Rentals are Never a Problem.
 If you need equipment, you should always call ahead to reserve equipment in your name to avoid waiting for equipment or being dissappointed altogether.